Working with Irish Hardwood. Ideal, Unique, Lifetime Gifts for any Occasion

 Coating & Parting off

 I normally give 1 or 2 coats of Sanding Sealer as it allows me to achieve a lovely smooth base for each piece before applying a finish coat.
-The pieces are then finished off with a friction polish or wax product.
+The pieces are then finished off with a Gold Embellishing Wax and a final coat of High Gloss Wax.
 Once the coat is fully dried I can then part off the piece.
-This piece goes into a safe box until I have enough ready to finish the tops in one go.
+This piece goes into a safe box with padding until I have enough ready to finish the tops in one go.

-Like the decoration body, the top must sanded properly using the various grits and then a hole is drill in the top centre for the brass screw eye.
-Sanding sealer and finish coat are then applied like the body and the eye is screwed in.
+Like the decoration body, the top must be sanded properly using the light grits onlyand then a hole is drill in the top centre for the brass screw eye.
+Sanding sealer and finish coat are then applied like the body and the hook eye is screwed in.

 Almost there

-The final step is the ribbon and labeling of the decoration.
+The final step is the ribbon and labeling of the Christmas decorations.
 There's no great science involved, I usually pick the colour that looks the best.
 The labels are filled in with the species and location where the tree grew and the piece is hung on a stand until a home can be found.
-New 2022 batch decorations all ready for sale.
+2022 batch decorations pictured below.
+I have since refined the shapes again and added a new Beech Artistic Snowman design which I experimented with in the early days of my business

-If you thought that was complicated, you should see it being done in person :)
+If you thought all that was complicated, you should see it being done in person :)

 A brief video of how a Spinning Top is made.
 Great skill is required to turn a top that spins 100% true